 Project management tools often have singular or limited views.
-Hive’s flexible project views include Kanban, Gantt, calendar, and table view, as well as a simple personal to-do list.
+Hive’s flexible project views include Kanban, Gantt, calendar, table, and portfolio view, as well as a simple personal to-do list.
 This allows individuals to view projects in the way that works best for them.

 What’s On The Hive Roadmap?

 Since Hive was launched in 2015, the product has continued to evolve.
-In 2018, Hive rolled out several new features, such as Hive Analytics and table view.
-The product roadmap for the coming year includes some exciting updates, namely:
+Over the last year, Hive has rolled out several new features, including Portfolio View, the ability to view all of your projects on one screen, a Jira integration, Proofing and Approvals, and user Timesheets.
+The product roadmap for the coming year includes some exciting improvements, namely: